 This refreshing summer beverage can be made with lemons or limes, but I think limes are particularly crisp and delicious tasting, especially in the summer heat.

-Most recipes for limeade or lemonade call for white sugar, but I’ve made this recipe with honey because it is a more natural, unrefined sweetener, it’s non-GMO (most white sugar is from GMO sugar beets), and if you use raw honey, it also contains a bit of nutritional value.
+Most recipes for limeade or lemonade call for white sugar, but I’ve made this recipe with honey because it has a unique flavor, it is a more natural, unrefined sweetener, and it’s non-GMO (most granulated sugar is from GMO sugar beets).
+And if you use raw honey, your sweetener also contains a bit of nutritional value.
 Honey is also GAPS-legal and Paleo-friendly.

 You can substitute stevia in this recipe, if you are a fan of stevia, or are following a low-carb or low-sugar diet.